-The headteacher is the only member of staff within the school who can suspend or permanently exclude a pupil.
-In the absence of the headteacher, the deputy head can make this decision.
-The governing board can review the headteacher's decision and consider representations from parents of excluded pupils.
-They may direct the reinstatement of an excluded pupil, or uphold an exclusion after a review, but they cannot exclude a pupil themselves.
+The headteacher is the only member of staff within the school who can suspend or permanently exclude a student.
+In the absence of the headteacher, the deputy headteacher can make this decision.
+The governing board can review the headteacher's decision and consider representations from parents of excluded students.
+They may direct the reinstatement of an excluded student, or uphold an exclusion after a review, but they cannot exclude a student themselves.
 In making decisions on exclusions, the headteacher and governing board must have regard to the statutory guidance issued by the Department for Education on exclusions.